 The dish was coming along great… until it wasn’t.
 Somehow, the look and taste were off.
 The cook had become a clown.

 I tried to balance things out, but nothing worked.
-At that point, I had to shoot for a Hail-Mary.
+At that point, I had to shoot for a Hail Mary.
 My dad always said it was important for every dish to have a secret ingredient.
 So, I went and grabbed one of my favorite condiments: ketchup.
 It wasn’t an obvious choice, but like my dad, I thought I would experiment.
 I pounded out a few globs into the wok.
 The caramel color looked pretty.
 I tasted it, then added a bit more.
 After a few adjustments, it didn’t taste half bad.

 With Chris’s help, I put together three plates.
 We then ran back to the adults.
 Most of them had returned to their mahjong, but my grandpa was entertaining his guests.
 Chris and I handed the men their plates.
 Some of the other adults had gotten smaller portions earlier, so we gave them some of my dish, too.
 As I scooped my creation onto my dad’s, he looked confused.
 I smiled and continued serving.

-After distributing all of my masterpiece, I stood back and watched the feeding.
+After distributing my masterpiece, I stood back and watched the feeding.
 One by one, the adults stopped talking or playing mahjong.
 Their jaws stopped moving, as they looked down at their plate.
 I didn’t know what to say.
 Finally, Ngin-Ngin held up her napkin and spat, “Aiya, mo yung!”

 With their chopsticks, everyone else pushed the additional contents to the far side of their plate.
 The New Yorkers looked at each other.
 My grandpa offered to get them something else to eat, but the gruff men huffed that they had just come by to check that things were okay.